dannolaius/coda-tutorial/gatsby-tutorial/step3/text.md

-# Setting up linting with ESLint
+# Set up linting with ESLint

 Linting is useful to find both style and programming errors.
 We'll use the *eslint-config-react-app* package